PriTanir/tris-webpack-boilerplate/README.md

 We want our development and production builds to produce the same results visually in the browser.
 You don't want to finish coding, run the build, and then have a totally different website on build with missing images for example.
 That's why we have `webpack.common.js` to handle all the loaders and asset management.
 The `webpack.dev.js` will be slightly different with a lighter weight sourcemap.
 Finally the `webpack.prod.js` will handle all the final stages of getting your website to production.
 That being image compression, asset compression (gzip), asset minification, favicon generation, caching, and creating an offline-first experience.

-I'll go into each process below.
+I'll go into each process as below.

 <a name="wds"/></a>
 ___